mgyarmathy/markdown-resume-builder/resume.md

 Overall GPA: 3.8 / Major GPA: 4.0

-   - Focus in User Experience Design and Front-End Software Developmen
+   - Focus in User Experience Design and Front-End Software Development
    - Recipient of the Bill Crane Distinguished Former Student Scholarship (2013-2014) and the Industry Affiliate Program (IAP) Scholarship (2012-2013)